Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_swc.rst

 Creating a section tree
 ------------------------------------------

-To build a section tree from the SWC tree, use the following code:
+Now we can create a section tree using the SWC tree.

 .. code-block:: python

     >>> sec_tree = factory.create_sec_tree(swc_tree, extend=True)

-This method partitions the SWC tree into sections.
-The algorithm for sectioning is as follows:
+This method partitions the SWC tree by assigning each node to a section.
+The algorithm for sectioning is shown in the figure below.

 .. figure:: ../_static/sectioning.png
     :align: center